 - Improper or Incorrect Surgery

 While breaking the types of negligence down into general categories can be helpful, it’s not exhaustive.
 Most cases may fall under these umbrellas, but many do not.
-If you have questions about healthcare you’ve received, we recommend you contact an experienced attorney to walk you through the process.
+If you have questions about the healthcare you’ve received, we recommend you contact an experienced attorney to walk you through the process.

 Incorrect or Delayed Diagnosis

-Studies have revealed that misdiagnosis, or an incorrect diagnosis, is the most common cause of medical error.
+Studies have revealed that misdiagnosis, or an incorrect diagnosis, is the most common cause of the medical error.
 Disease or illness can be very complex, and our bodies react in a unique way.
 You may not be displaying the textbook symptoms of your illness, which can result in a misdiagnosis.